Sandra Creamer

-Background
+Early life and education

-Sandra Creamer is a Waanyi and Kalkadoon woman from Mt Isa, Australia.
+Sandra Jan Creamer is a Waanyi and Kalkadoon woman from Mt Isa, Queensland, Australia.
 She was raised by her father and 11 older siblings after losing her mother when she was a baby.
-She learned to read from her eldest sisters who did not have the opportunity to go to high school.
+She learned to read from her eldest sisters, who did not have the opportunity to go to high school.

 She holds a Bachelor of Law degree from Deakin University Institute of Koorie Education (2012) and was admitted in 2020 as a lawyer.

+Career

+Creamer's work has included lecturing, writing submissions and articles, and the development of programs.

-Creamer worked as an Indigenous Community Liaison Officer with Legal Aid Queensland, working with Indigenous women and children who were victims of crime, conducting legal information workshops and assisting in cases of racial discrimination and family law.
+Creamer worked as an Indigenous community liaison officer with Legal Aid Queensland, working with Indigenous women and children who were victims of crime, conducting legal information workshops and assisting in cases of racial discrimination and family law.

 In 2015, Creamer attended the Human Rights Advocacy Program at the Columbia University in the City of New York.
 The program includes advocacy, networking, skills-building, and academic coursework, and provides advocates with the opportunity to hone practical skills, develop a deeper understanding of human rights, and foster mutually beneficial relationships with organizations and individuals in their fields.

 Creamer taught in both the Tertiary Entry Program (TEP) and undergraduate courses within the Office of Indigenous Engagement of the Central Queensland University (CQU) at Rockhampton.
 She also supported Aboriginal and Torres Strait Islander students studying Law at CQU as a casual Learning Advisor.

 In 2018, Creamer became Adjunct Professor for Public Health at the Faculty of Medicine of the University of Queensland.

+As of 2022 she is adjunct professor of Public Health at the University of Queensland.